Kieran Molloy (boxer): Early career

-Rise in the ranks
+Rise up the ranks

 Cancelled fight with Benjamin

 After two years of unmaterialised attempts at getting the fight back in Galway and fizzled title opportunities, it was announced that Molloy will be returning back to his hometown to fight at Pearse Stadium on June 28, 2025.
 On 11 May 2025, GBM Sports announced that Molloy was to headline Galway Glory against Kaisee Benjamin (18–4–1, 6 KOs) for the WBA European welterweight title.
 In an interview, Molloy revealed that originally Senan Kelly, Dylan Moran and Lee Reeves were all offered fights for an Irish welterweight title, which they all refused.
 Molloy mentioned that headlining a show on the biggest stage in Galway was his childhood dream and aims to make his hometown a hub for domestic Irish boxing.
 It was confirmed that Molloy would be fighting a ten-round fight for the first time in his career.
 The fight was cancelled due to unforeseen circumstances, and a new venue and main event were issued.
 Molloy later posted on his social media that he has split from GBM Sports.
 Molloy's father confirmed that they were not given a reason for the cancellation and later attempted to move the fight to a different card and promotion, which Benjamin rejected.
 After the setback of the Galway fight, Molloy secured himself a spot on a Michael Conlan undercard at the 3Arena in Dublin as a free agent.
-On 5 September, 2025, Molloy faced against Nourdeen Toure (12–4, 6 KOs), where the referee stopped the contest in round three after a lack of defence from Toure.
+On 5 September 2025, Molloy faced against Nourdeen Toure (12–4, 6 KOs), where the referee stopped the contest in round three after a lack of defence from Toure.
+Molloy fought on Channel 5 on November 21, 2025, as an undercard bout of a Wasserman Boxing card where he defeated Zeuz Varguez Soberanis by points decision.
+After the bout, he signed with Wasserman Boxing, where he aims to fight for his first title.

+Molloy vs. Kohlen

+In early February, it was announced that Molloy will be returning to the ring for the vacant IBF European welterweight title against Xavier Kohlen (15–2–1, 7 KOs) on 20 March 2026, at the SSE Arena, Belfast.
+The bout was confirmed as the co-main event on the inaugural Misfits Pro card, headlined by Michael Conlan.
+It was confirmed that Molloy would be fighting a ten-round fight for the first time in his career after the cancellation of the Galway Glory card.
+At the official weigh-in, Molloy tipped the scales at 146 lbs and 6 oz, making him two ounces heavier than Kohlen.
+Molloy won his first regional title by unanimous decision, with the judges scoring the bout 100–90, 99–91, 98–92.
+Following the rebranding of Wasserman Boxing to Misfits Sports, it was officially confirmed that Molloy would join the Misfits Pro stable.
+After his victory, Molloy outlined his roadmap, targeting the EBU Silver welterweight title as his next goal before challenging for the full EBU European welterweight title within his next two bouts.